Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 Assuming that the zero-density above doesn't hold, show that, up to a subsequence, $\nu_k$ converges to a nonzero, finite, stationary measure, thus contradicting Lemma \ref{L:bi-infiniteness}. \end{ejer}

 \begin{ejer} Prove that no nontrivial group action on the line satisfying (\ref{eq:harmonic}) for all $x,y$ in $\mathbb{R}$ can have a global fixed point.

 {\underline{Hint.}} By definition, the Lebesgue measure is $P$-invariant for a $\p$-harmonic action.
-Apply Lemma \ref{L:bi-infiniteness} to the restriction of the action to a connected component of the set of global fixed points. \end{ejer}\end{small}
+Apply Lemma \ref{L:bi-infiniteness} to the restriction of the action to a connected component of the complement of the set of global fixed points. \end{ejer}\end{small}

 \vsp